shibedrill/oxidefetch/README.md

 1: It's slow.
 2: It only works on platforms which have the BASH shell.
 3: It's kinda big, and I like having more compact info.
 As such, I wrote OxideFetch.
 How cool is that?
 It displays your information in a manner that's compact, cross-platform, and BLAZINGLY fast.
 I've measured speeds of up to 25 times faster than normal Neofetch on WSL2.
+Its primary advantage over other fetch programs is its usage of [libpci-rs](https://github.com/gibsonpil/libpci-rs), which is significantly (up to 35 times) faster than the system-provided `lspci` on Linux when looking up display names for GPUs.

 ### Special Thanks